log0div0/testo/docs/reference/Actions.md

 2. Presence of the text `Menu entry` on the screen. `Menu entry` must have the grey background and the character color determined by the `foreground_colour` param value.

 Check frequency is determined by the value of the `wait_interval` param.
 Maximum waiting time is 10 minutes.

-## Macro call

-Call the `macro_name` macro.
-The macro must be declared before the calling.
-The macro must consist of actions (not commands) applicable to virtual machines.

-Macro calls are described [here](macro#macro-call).

 ## plug